Church of Maria Santissima della Neve, Lercara Friddi: History

-The current cathedral replaced an older cathedral (situated at the current Via Pucci, 7) dedicated to Our Lady of the Rosary, built between 1595-1604 by Baldassare Gomez de Amezcua, founder of Lercara Friddi.
-The Archpriest of Lercara Friddi, Leonardo Melli ordered the construction of a new church in 1702.
-The cathedral was constructed between 1702-1721.
-The cathedral is shaped like the Latin cross and has three naves.
-The cathedral was inaugurated by Archpriest Pietro d’Amico.
+The current church replaced an older one (situated at the current 7 Via Pucci) dedicated to Our Lady of the Rosary, built between 1595 and 1604 by Baldassare Gomez de Amezcua, founder of Lercara Friddi.
+The Archpriest of Lercara Friddi, Leonardo Melli, ordered the construction of a new church in 1702, which took place between 1702 and 1721.
+The church is built on the Latin cross plan and has three naves.
+It was inaugurated by Archpriest Pietro d'Amico.